matrix-org/matrix-spec-proposals/proposals/4099-server-participation.md

 ### Permitting, then denying a malicious server.

-The property that a malicious server can never send a PDU into the room can be worked around if the server manages to have their `participation` `permitted`.
+The feature in principle that a malicious server can never send a PDU into the room can be worked around if the server manages to have their `participation` `permitted` at some point in the room's history.
 Since now they can create PDU's that reference this stale state, and all the other participating servers have no option but to soft fail these events (ignoring that we don't block them at the network level).
-While this is still a huge improvement over the exisitng situation but we need suggesstions for how to stop this at the event authoirzation level.
+While this is still a huge improvement over the exisitng situation, we need suggesstions for how to stop this at the event authoirzation level.
 I'm begging for advice.

 ### Unclear if a joining server can recieve a PDU from a room that it is not joined to